xmeshlab/xonefi/documentation/ssid-coding.md

 ***Description:*** This JSON is used to generate an SSID for the hotspot that informs the client (without connection) about the following:

-* The hotspot is paid, but it operates on Ropsten Testnet.
+* The hotspot is paid, but it operates on goerli Testnet.
 So the payment is made with a test Ether.
 * The hotspot is paid per traffic.
 * The available downlink bandwidth of this hotspot is at least 4 Mbps.
 * The available uplink bandwidth of this hotspot is at least 1 Mbps.